 German Language: Levels 1 and 2

-The German Language examination is designed to measure knowledge and ability equivalent to that of students who have completed two to three semesters of college German language study.
+The German Language exam is designed to measure knowledge and ability equivalent to that of students who have completed two to three semesters of college German language study.

 Material taught during both years is incorporated into a single exam, covering both Level 1 and Level 2 content.
 ACE recommends 6 semester hours of credit for mastery of Level 1 content (a score of 50) and 9 semester hours of credit for mastery of both Levels 1 and 2 (a score of 60).
 Colleges may award different amounts of credit depending on the candidate’s test scores.